-The suggestive Punta Jacu Ruiu is a fine limestone peak lying to the NE of Punta Carabidda and Punta Ortu Camminu and belonging to the Supramonte di Oliena, the Western part of the Supramonte Massif, one of the best climbing and hiking destination in Sardinia, situated in the North-East of the island; the peak is lying on the long ridge running from South to North from Monte Corrasi m.
-1463, the highest peak in all the massif, to the same Punta Jacu Ruiu, then turning East to Punta Cusidore, Punta Bruncu Nieddu and Monte Uddè an getting to the source of Su Cologone.
-The ridge divides the Valley of Cedrino to the North from the Valley of Lanaitto to the South.
+The suggestive Punta Jacu Ruiu is a fine limestone peak lying to the NE of Punta Carabidda and Punta Ortu Camminu and belonging to the Supramonte di Oliena, the Western part of the Supramonte Massif, one of the best climbing and hiking destination in Sardinia, situated in the North-East of the island; the peak is lying on the long ridge running in the South-North direction from Monte Corrasi m.
+1463, the highest peak in the whole massif, to the same Punta Jacu Ruiu.
+Here the ridge changes direction with a sharp turn, running in the West-East direction to Punta Cusidore, Punta Bruncu Nieddu and Monte Uddè and getting to the source of Su Cologone.
+This ridge divides the Valley of Cedrino to the North from the Valley of Lanaitto to the South.

-Punta Jacu Ruiu magnificent and complex 180 meters high WSW face, overlooking the town of Oliena, cut by different parallel chimney-cracks, is one of the best one in this area.
+Punta Jacu Ruiu magnificent and complex 180 meters high WSW face, overlooking the town of Oliena, cut by different parallel chimney-cracks, is one of the best destination in this area.